adaltas/node-masson/commons/docker/configure.coffee.md

 Docker Engine supports TLS authentication between the CLI and engine.
-When TLS is enabled, `tlscacert`, `tlscert`, `tlskey` and `tlsverify` properties are added docker `@config.docker` object, so it can be used in nikita docker actions.
+When TLS is enabled, `tlscacert`, `tlscert`, `tlskey` and `tlsverify` properties are added to the docker configuration, so it can be used by other docker actions.

       options.ssl = merge {}, service.deps.ssl?.options, options.ssl
       options.ssl.enabled ?= !!service.deps.ssl